Nicola Vaccai: Life and career as a composer

 Vaccai launched his career in Venice, initially earning his living by writing ballets and teaching voice.
 He had his first operatic success with I solitari di Scozia in Naples in 1815.
 In Parma he was commissioned to write Pietro il grande, where he was also one of the soloists in the first performance.
 This was followed by Zadig e Astartea (Naples, 1825) and then his best known opera Giulietta e Romeo (Milan, 1825).

 Vaccai's sojourn in London began with a production of his most successful opera, Romeo and Juliet, at Kings Theatre in April, 1832.
 His charm and continental reputation ingratiated him to society and soon he was much sought after as a teacher.

-Ending his wanderings with a return to Italy, Vaccai became a director and professor of composition at the Milan Conservatory in 1838.
+Ending his wanderings with a return to Italy, in 1838 Vaccai became a director and professor of composition at the Milan Conservatory where his students included Giovanni Bottesini and Luigi Arditi.
 After six years he retired on account of poor health to his boyhood home, Pesaro, where he wrote his sixteenth opera.
 He died there in 1848.

-Work as a teacher of singing: his Metodo pratico de canto
+Work as a teacher of singing: his Metodo pratico di canto

-Later eclipsed by his rival Bellini, Vaccai is now chiefly remembered as a voice teacher.
+Later eclipsed as an opera composer by his rival Bellini, Vaccai is now chiefly remembered as a voice teacher.
 One of his notable students was soprano Marianna Barbieri-Nini.
-Vaccai wrote many books, one of which is his 1832 Metodo pratico de canto (Practical Vocal Method), which has been transposed to accommodate different voice types such as alto or low ranges such as bass in order to instruct students in the method of singing in the Italian legato style.
+Vaccai wrote many books, one of which is his 1832 Metodo pratico di canto (Practical Vocal Method), which has been transposed to accommodate different voice types such as alto or low ranges such as bass in order to instruct students in the method of singing in the Italian legato style.
 It is still in print and is used as a teaching tool.

 In his introduction, Vaccai notes that only the voice of a master demonstrating his exercises accurately can instruct a student in the correct techniques of true legato singing.
 The book is also an important source of information about the performance of early 19th-century opera.

-Voice teacher Elio Battaglia edited a new teacher’s edition of the "Metodo practico" or “Practical Method of Italian Singing” which was published by Ricordi in 1990 and which was accompanied by a CD of examples.
+Voice teacher Elio Battaglia edited a new teacher’s edition of the "Metodo pratico" or “Practical Method of Italian Singing” which was published by Ricordi in 1990, accompanied by a CD of examples.

 On September 15, 2020, Teatro Nuovo (New York) released “Bel Canto in Thirty Minutes,” a complete recording of the “Practical Method of Italian Singing,” led by Will Crutchfield and featuring 22 singers including Santiago Ballerini, Lawrence Brownlee, Teresa Castillo, Junhan Choi, Georgia Jarman, Alisa Jordheim, Hannah Ludwig, Christine Lyons, Megan Marino, Dorian McCall, Madison Marie McIntosh, Angela Meade, Tamara Mumford, Lisette Oropesa, Daniel Mobbs, Jennifer Rowley, Nicholas Simpson, Michael Spyres, Derrek Stark, Alina Tamborini, Hans Tashjian, and Meigui Zhang.